 1.2.
 Who are the different people involved in criminal procedure in the courts of law?

 - Complainant That is the person against whom a crime was committed.
-In most cases the complainant is the first witness of the state, i.e. the complainant brings the case to Court. - Witness is a person who comes to court to give evidence on the case being tried or heard in Court - Suspect is the person who is accused of committing a crime.
+In most cases the - in Court. - Suspect is the person who is accused of committing a crime.

 Note: